tayyarg/tayyarg.github.io/_posts/2020-01-20-Bayesian-Inference-and-Linear-Regression.md

 ref: ml3-bayeslinreg
 ---

-Emre: So, what exactly is *Bayesian* inference?
+Emre: What is this thing called Bayesian inference?

-Kaan: Let me walk you through an example.
-We’ll revisit the classical linear-regression problem and then look at its Bayesian interpretation.
+Kaan: I can explain it through an example.

-## 1  Deterministic View
+Bayesian inference is a probabilistic approach.
+To give a bit of information about what it is, we can consider the linear-regression problem.

 Suppose the taxi from home to the airport charges a fixed 7 TL flag-drop plus 0.8 TL per kilometre.
 With distance $X$ and fare $Y$: